sharpcxchen/FineResources/README.md

-#LCBA version 0.1.6
+#FineResource version 0.1.6

-*LCBA is a wrapper around dulwich.
-It provides an easy and familiar interface to git.
-*It's pure python (no dependency on the ``git`` binary) and has no other dependencies besides
-    the python stdlib, dulwich and paramiko (optional).
+*LCBA is a fineresource project use lint delete unUsed file and value.
+And this we will compress the picture for
+          save the disk.

 ##有哪些功能